-Golden Sage is a cheery addition to the herb or flower garden; there are few herbs with leaves as consistently yellow.
+Golden Sage is a cheery perennial addition to the herb or flower garden; there are few herbs with leaves as consistently yellow.
 Although it has the spicy Sage aroma it is best as an ornamental herb, not a culinary one.
 Plant alongside Tricolor and Common Sage for a pretty rainbow of colors, or in sunny combination planters with other herbs.
+Blooms are a light purple color.